 Federal prosecutors often advance their careers by aggressively pursuing mortgage fraud cases.
 To convict a person under federal statutes for mortgage fraud, prosecutors must prove that the defendant attempted to defraud a financial institution in order to obtain money, real estate, or some other type of assets.
 And if you are convicted in this type of case, an expensive civil lawsuit is likely to follow.

-If you are facing federal mortgage fraud charges, you will want to hire an experienced criminal defense attorney.
+If you are facing federal mortgage fraud charges in Los Angeles, you will want to hire an experienced criminal defense attorney.
 Legal defenses for mortgage fraud include:

 - The statements you wrote on the loan application were true and accurate.